izdi/react-slack-rtm/README.md

 # Django and ReactJS using Slack RTM API.

 Mostly Django only serves routes to pages and handles OAuth storing users tokens.
 React builds main chat application.
-You can also use this project as example of how to use ReactJS with Django.
+You can also use this project as example of how to integrate ReactJS with your Django projects.
 Thanks to Slack for reach API https://api.slack.com.

 **Note**: at this moment implemented only messaging functionality between channels.